 FREQUENCY OF DIFFERENT MOLECULAR SUBTYPES OF BREAST CANCER IN PAKISTANI POPULATION: A SINGLE CENTER STUDY

-Objective: Breast cancer is a malignant disease caused by an uncontrolled growth of cells in the breast.
-It is a heterogeneous disease, consists of several molecular subtypes with different biological behavior, epidemiological risk factor, natural histories, response against local and systemic treatment and also prognosis.
+Objective: Breast cancer is a malignant disease caused by an uncontrolled growth of cancerous cells in the breast.
+It is a heterogeneous disease, consists of several molecular subtypes with different biological behavior, epidemiological risk factors, natural histories, response against local and systemic treatment and also prognosis.
 The objective of the study was to determine the frequency of different molecular subtypes of breast cancer at our center.

 Results: There were 55.97±16.40 years of age and 3.91±1.78 cm of the tumor size.
 38.8% has luminal A, 30.8% had triple negative, 15.5% had luminal B and 14.9% had HER2 enriched molecular subtypes.
 According tumor sites, 87 had UOQ site ,51 had central site, 50 had LIQ site, 20 had LOQ site, and 6 had UIQ site.
 The histologic grades showed that tumors with Grade II morphology were 51.9%, Grade III were 42.9% and Grade I were 5.2%.
 There were 104 (48.6%) patients with right laterality and 110 (51.4%) patients with left laterality.